nicholashamilton/craft-preview-mate/README.md

 ## How to use

-Entry blocks will be tracked in live preview when adding the `preview-block-id` attribute to the entry's HTML element.
+Preview blocks will be tracked in live preview when adding the `preview-block-id` attribute to the entry's HTML element.

 ```twig
 {# option 1 (recommended) - only rendered in live preview #}